loichiilek/eNETS_QR_Responsive_Webpage/README.md

 # eNETS_QR_Responsive_Webpage

-This interactive site was created to demostrate the function of each of the eNETS API.
+This interactive site was created to demostrate the functions of each of the eNETS API.
 The code can be used as reference, but **should not** be copied line for line.
 The decrepencies lie in the lack of a backend implementation where secret key and other confidential information should be stored and processed.
 For a comprehensive integration guide, please visit our [developer's portal](https://api-developer.nets.com.sg/).

 ## Main use cases
 **1. NPS**